anthonyrisinger/cga/README.md

 ---

-*The principles of unified visual computing extend naturally to robotics, where the boundary between simulation and reality dissolves through geometric reasoning...*
+*The architectural benefits of unified geometric reasoning extend naturally to robotics, where physical constraints and sensor uncertainties demand robust geometric computation...*

-### Chapter 10: The Natural Language of Robotics: Motors and Kinematics
+### Chapter 10: Robotics and Kinematics: The Motor Algebra

 You're debugging a robot arm that's supposed to smoothly move a welding tip along a curved seam.
 The trajectory looks perfect in simulation, but the physical robot stutters and jerks at seemingly random points.
 After hours of investigation, you discover multiple culprits: gimbal lock in your Euler angle representation causing a singularity, quaternion interpolation that doesn't properly account for the coupled translation, and transformation matrices accumulating numerical errors that compound with each joint.

-This scenario illustrates genuine challenges in robotics that different mathematical frameworks address with varying degrees of success.
+This scenario illustrates genuine engineering challenges in robotics that different mathematical frameworks address with varying degrees of success.
 Euler angles provide intuitive parameterization but suffer from singularities.
 Quaternions elegantly handle pure rotation without gimbal lock but can't represent translation.
 Homogeneous matrices unify transformations but require careful numerical maintenance and obscure the underlying screw motion structure.
 Dual quaternions handle rigid motions but add conceptual complexity.

-Geometric algebra offers one particularly elegant approach to these challenges, especially for systems involving complex spatial relationships and unified transformation handling.
+Geometric algebra's motor representation offers one particularly elegant approach to these challenges, especially for systems involving complex spatial relationships and unified transformation handling.
 This chapter explores how motors—the GA representation of rigid body motion—provide a mathematically unified framework, while honestly assessing when this elegance justifies the learning investment and computational overhead.

-#### The Screw Motion Revelation
+#### The Screw Motion Foundation

 A fundamental theorem in kinematics states that every rigid body motion is equivalent to a screw motion—a rotation about an axis combined with a translation along that axis.
 This isn't an approximation but a mathematical fact discovered by Chasles in 1830.
 Traditional robotics education often presents this as a theoretical curiosity, then proceeds with separate rotation and translation representations that obscure this underlying unity.